CONSUMER MEDICINE INFORMATION

 Use PRABEZ exactly as your doctor has prescribed.

 Tell your doctor if you become pregnant while you are taking PRABEZ

 Tell your doctor or pharmacist that you are taking PRABEZ if you are about to start taking a new medicine.

 Things you must not do

-Do not take PRABEZ to treat any other complaints unless your doctor tells you to.
+Do not use PRABEZ to treat any other complaint unless your doctor says to.